stephenhouser/Control_Panel/README.md

 # Base and Top Panels

 Look in the Box_Panels directory.
-These are SVG files for a laser cutter
+These are SVG files for a laser cutter, deisgned to be etched from the back side (will look reversed)

+Process:
+- Remove back-side protective film
+- Paint back side of acrylic black
+- Laser etch the panel
+- Paint over the etched side with white paint
+- Done!
+Remove front film and install

 # PCBs for Base and Top panels